Windows

 Worklet Details

-What the AutoRun Disabler does
+What the AutoRun disabler does

-Why disable AutoRun on your endpoints
+Why disable AutoRun on Windows endpoints

 How AutoRun disablement works